The-Strategy-Unit/elicitation_hsa_2025_11/inst/app/mitigators_text/female.md

-For a typical female (from the middle quantile of deprivation) of age 65 years in 2045, what proportion of their remaining life expectancy will be spent free of disability (i.e., without a limiting long-standing illness)?
+For an average female (from the middle quantile of deprivation) of age 65 years in 2045, what proportion of their remaining life expectancy will be spent free of disability (i.e., without a limiting long-standing illness)?